weplanx/manual/content.en/docs/1-guide/2-deployment.md

 When mirroring is actually used, the version needs to be explicitly specified, such as `v1.0.0`
 {{</hint>}}

+If you have higher security needs, you can change the following environment variables and ConfigMap to Secret and then mount them

 ## Create Collector

 Set up the database and NATS cluster you need to connect to, or add multiple replicas to it.
 [More](/docs/4-extend/1-collector/)